Biomass furnaces (boilers)

 - Unlike coal (which takes many millions of years to form from plant remains), biomass can be produced very quickly and we can easily grow new plants or trees to replace the ones we cut down and burn (in other words, biomass can be genuinely sustainable).

 - Plants absorb as much carbon dioxide from the air when they grow as they release when they burn, so in theory there is no net carbon dioxide released and burning biomass does not add to the problem of global warming.
 (That's why biomass is sometimes called a carbon neutral form of energy.)
 I say "in theory" because in practice growing, harvesting, and transporting biomass may use energy (tractors or trucks running on oil might well be involved, for example) and that reduces the overall environmental benefit.
+Also, new young trees don't absorb as much carbon dioxide as the older trees that are cut down.

 - Biomass is often simply wasted or sent to landfill.
 Burning something like waste wood offcuts from a lumber yard or chicken manure from a poultry factory not only gives us energy, it also reduces the waste we'd otherwise need to dispose of.